- our prospective, current and former members of personnel and employees acting directly or indirectly (e.g. through management companies);

 - whenever GBL interacts with former employees;

-- whenever GBL interacts with (the representatives of) our actual/prospective investors, shareholders and suppliers;
+- whenever GBL interacts with (the representatives of) our actual/prospective investors, shareholders, and their potential shareholders and UBO, suppliers, advisors, counterparties and our co-investors;

-- whenever individuals visit our website or sign up for our newsletters; and
+- whenever individuals visit our website or sign up for our newsletters

 - upon request from analysts.